Descriptions of Jefferson’s physical appearance and demeanor

 The proof is finally in.
 The president not only did have an illicit sexual affair, he fathered at least one child with his lover… DNA testing has ended (that) debate.

-U.S. News and World Report featured an inaccurate genealogical chart that showed a direct DNA line between Thomas Jefferson and the modern descendant of Eston Hemings, even though the y-DNA testing had to come from descendants of Jefferson’s uncle Field Jefferson.
+U.S. News and World Report was one of the first publications to break the story and featured an inaccurate genealogical chart that showed a direct DNA line between Thomas Jefferson and the modern descendant of Eston Hemings, even though the y-DNA testing had to come instead from descendants of Jefferson’s uncle Field Jefferson.
 This incorrect visual depiction was replicated by other news outlets.

 Many journalists went on to turn the DNA results into a sort of referendum on the state of race relations and presidential politics happening at the time.
-Dr. David Murray, Director of Research at the Statistical Assessment Service, described a hostile environment where those questioning the results were accused of the equivalent of racism:
+Dr. David Murray, Director of Research at the Statistical Assessment Service, described a hostile environment where anyone questioning the results risked being accused of racism:

 Are there skeptics and resisters?
 Indeed, but they are not only inconsequential, they are suspect as to motive.
 Since the effect of the findings is a moral vindication for slave narratives (moreover, they affirm the sexual oppression of women) and hence, by extension, for the role of the entire African American community in American life, those who today resist the facts (or even express uncertainty) should be seen as not only benighted, but indeed, must be suspected of low motives.

 In an editorial headline on the topic, the New York Times characterized those who questioned the DNA claims: “Hemings-Jefferson Deniers, Desperate.”
 A letter to the Washington Post even went so far as to state, “Like the Holocaust deniers and others… Jefferson’s purported defenders have a problem with the truth.”
-The dynamic created an environment that cut off critical and even healthy discourse.
+The dynamic created a toxic environment that cut off any critical discourse.

 Overnight, Jefferson’s stature was diminished, as he was consumed by accusations of hypocrisy and white supremacy.
 He was accused of being a sexual predator, and several reports even cast him as a child molester.
 His entire legacy and principles came into question, as Jefferson and all that he stood for was now being seen through the darkest of lenses.
 The Chicago Tribune all but convicted and condemned Jefferson: